 Flagler Beach is located on Florida's east coast between Daytona Beach and St. Augustine and is home to more than 5,000 residents.
 Since its incorporation in April 1925, Flagler Beach has grown from a sleepy fishing village to a unique seaside community while retaining much of its original charm.
-It is home to six miles of uncrowded beaches, many great fishing spots including the Flagler Beach Municipal Pier, restaurants with oceanfront dining, gift shops and a whole host of recreational facilitites.
-For more information visit www.cityofflaglerbeach.com
+It is home to six miles of uncrowded beaches, many great fishing spots including the Flagler Beach Municipal Pier, restaurants with oceanfront dining, gift shops and a whole host of recreational facilities.
+For more information about Flagler Beach.

-As the name suggets, the area is nestled under a hammock of majestic oak trees.
-A delightful meandering portion of Scenic Highway A1A, The Hammock contains scenic, recreational and historic gems, as well as a number of locally-owned businesses including art galleries, a resort, vacation rentals and motels.
+As the name suggests, the area is nestled under a hammock of majestic oak trees.
+A delightful meandering portion of Scenic Highway A1A, The Hammock contains scenic, recreational and historic gems, eco adventure opportunities, as well as a number of locally-owned businesses including art galleries, a resort, vacation rentals and motels.
 There are also a number of mom and pop restaurants to suit every taste and budget.
 Come visit this truly unique setting between the Atlantic Ocean and the Intracoastal Waterway.

 Nature.
 History.
 Beauty.
 Fun.
 Marineland's community seeks to expand its permanent population while emphasizing its strengths in research, education and tourism.
 Surrounded by 10,000 acres of picturesque public land, the town offers a leading world-renowned laboratory of ecological research and interactive adventures with dolphins for almost all ages, all in the middle of an amazing estuarine system that cleans the water and shelters young fish and other marine life.